Coders-HQ/.github/profile/README.md

 </ol>

-We also plan on organizing training programs for Emiratis to facilitate their participation in the various coding fields, while providing them with the best global knowledge to hone their skills.
-Government, Semi-Government, Private and Academic Entities will all be helping us out to reach our goal of spreading the coding message.
-These include Abu Dhabi University, Majid Al Futtaim Holding, Microsoft Middle East and Africa, IBM, Presales MERAT, Meta, Rabdan Academy, the American University in Dubai, DP World, ADNOC, VMware, and more.</p>
+As part of our efforts to support the growth of the UAE's digital economy, we plan to organize training programs for Emiratis to facilitate their participation in various coding fields.
+These programs will provide them with the best global knowledge to hone their skills.
+We will be collaborating with a wide range of organizations from government, semi-government, private and academic sectors to achieve our goal of promoting coding.
+These partners include Abu Dhabi University, Majid Al Futtaim Holding, Microsoft Middle East and Africa, IBM, Presales MERAT, Meta, Rabdan Academy, the American University in Dubai, DP World, ADNOC, VMware, and more.</p>

 <h2>:technologist: CodersHQ</h2>
 <p>CodersHQ manifests itself in 2 ways: <b>CodersHQ Space</b> and <b>CodersHQ Platform/Community</b>.</p>